statscol/tts-ai-public-figure/README.md

 # TTS-ai-public-figure

-Training Text-to-speech using Colombia's president Gustavo Petro public press conferences and speeches available online (mostly on youtube).
+Training a Text-to-Speech model using Colombia's president Gustavo Petro public press conferences and speeches available online (mostly on youtube).
 This repo shows how to use the TTS library to train|fine-tune a custom voice model from a public figure's voice.

 ## Model